Image segmentation: Clustering methods

 In this case, distance is the squared or absolute difference between a pixel and a cluster center.
 The difference is typically based on pixel color, intensity, texture, and location, or a weighted combination of these factors.
 K can be selected manually, randomly, or by a heuristic.
 This algorithm is guaranteed to converge, but it may not return the optimal solution.
 The quality of the solution depends on the initial set of clusters and the value of K.

-The Mean Shift algorithm is a technique that is used to partition an image into an unknown apriori no. of clusters.
+The Mean Shift algorithm is a technique that is used to partition an image into an unknown apriori number of clusters.
 This has the advantage of not having to start with an initial guess of such parameter which makes it a better general solution for more diverse cases.

 Motion and interactive segmentation

 Motion based segmentation is a technique that relies on motion in the image to perform segmentation.

 The idea is simple: look at the differences between a pair of images.
 Assuming the object of interest is moving, the difference will be exactly that object.